Login Sign in

 • Straining to poop

-If you notice any of these warning signs or behaviors, schedule a visit with your veterinarian for an evaluation.
-Your vet can help determine whether your cat’s anal glands are in danger of becoming overly full or impacted, which could lead to rupture.
+If you notice any of these warning signs or behaviors, schedule a visit with your vet.
+They can help determine whether your cat’s anal glands are in danger of becoming overly full or impacted.

 Do Cats Need Anal Glands Expressed?